Visual Neuroscience Lab

 • you account for potential confounds

-• in the second level GLM you extract the relevevant (for your reasearch questions/hypothesis) information from your first level GLM
+• in the group-level ROI analysis, you extract relevevant (for your reasearch questions/hypothesis) information from your first level GLM

 • with your extracted data (that are saved in a .csv file), you can now run your statistical analysis